Linking to other posts in your own website or domain is called internal linking.

-(WordPress Hyperlinking Tool)
+(WordPress Internal Linking Tool)

-Internal Linking – Benefits
+Internal Content Linking Benefits

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)

-(Use internal linking to improve your SEO.)
+(Use internal content links to improve search rankings.)

-(You can use anchor text links on titles, body text, image captions, etc.)
+(Use anchor text links on content titles, body text, image captions, etc.)

 (Use internal links to increase visibility & exposure for your content.)

-Using The Internal Link Tool In WordPress
+Using The WordPress Linking Tool

-Here’s how to do it …
+Here’s how you do it …

-If you find yourself In the ‘Text’ tab of the WordPress editor, click the ‘link’ button to access the linking feature …
+If you find yourself In the ‘Text’ tab of the WordPress editor, click the ‘link’ button to access the feature …